-I can’t tell you how happy it makes me to see so many ladies working towards pulling themselves, unassisted, over a bar.
+I can't tell you how happy it makes me to see so many ladies working toward pulling themselves, unassisted, over a bar.

 The female strength revolution is in full effect and it gets me pumped!
 The more requests I get for pull-up and chin-up advice from women, the happier I get.

-Note from GGS: That’s exactly why we created The Modern Woman’s Guide To Strength Training—to help women of all ability levels develop their strongest and mot fabulous body!
+Note from GGS: That's exactly why we created our Get Results Digital Bundle—to help women of all ability levels get stronger and achieve the results they're hoping for.

-But, let’s be honest.
-Pull-ups and chin-ups are hard effing work.
+But let's be honest.
+Pull-ups and chin-ups are hard work.
 Progress can be slow and unnoticeable, which can get quite frustrating.
-This frustration is furthered if you aren’t using the right progressions, tools, and technique.
+This frustration is furthered if you aren't using the right progressions, tools, and techniques.
 So, to help you achieve what I consider to be one of the most impressive strength goals—an unassisted chin-up—here are 6 tips to get you started.

-Many gyms have the unassisted chin-up machine that uses a weight stack to counterbalance your body weight.
-The problem with this is that you don’t actually get the sensation of pulling yourself up against gravity.
-Bands are a much better alternative, but a lot of gyms don’t have them around.
+Many gyms have an unassisted chin-up machine that uses a weight stack to counterbalance your body weight.
+The problem with this is you don't actually get the sensation of pulling yourself up against gravity.
+Bands are a much better alternative, but a lot of gyms don't have them around.

 Do yourself a favor and invest in one of your own; they don't cost much and it will significantly help further your progress if you are serious about this goal.
 Placing your foot in the band will give you the most assistance while a knee in the band offers less assistance.